-- Under Part 3 of the DPA 2018 individuals have rights of access, rectification, erasure or restriction, and to not be subject to automated decision-making.
+- Under Part 3 of the DPA 2018, people have rights of access, rectification, erasure and restriction of their personal data.
+They also have the right for their personal data to not be subject to automated decision-making.

-- You may refuse to respond to a request if it is manifestly unfounded or excessive.
+- You could refuse to respond to a request if it is manifestly unfounded or excessive.

-- Alternatively you may charge a reasonable fee for dealing with the request.
+- Alternatively, you could charge a reasonable fee for dealing with the request.

-- You must be able to demonstrate why it is manifestly unfounded or excessive.
+- You must demonstrate why it is manifestly unfounded or excessive.

 - What does manifestly unfounded mean?

-- What should we do if we refuse to comply with the request?
+- What should we do if we refuse to comply with a request?